Rushi1820/Backend_Traini8_Rushivardhan_G/README.md

 Java Spring Boot for building the RESTful API.
 PostgreSQL for Database management.
 Postman for API documentation.
-Render for Postgres and Redis Deployment
+Render for Postgres
-Docker for creating a image for spring boot application Docker repository: Name of the Repository: rushivardhan/mvp-assignment Pull command: docker pull rushivardhan/mvp-assignment:latest Run command: docker run -p 8080:8080 rushivardhan/mvp-assignment:latest

-Then please execute the postman requests for the working of the flow.
 Please find the attached postman collection in the project folder

 PLEASE READ THE ATTACHED README PDF FOR MORE DETAIL INFORMATION